 Travelling is an essential part of every sales rep’s work day.
-It is therefore vital for those out in the field to maximize their working time to offset the amount of time spent travelling.
-Here are four time-wasters frequently encountered by field sales reps and how they could be minimized with the use of a mobile sales app:
+It is therefore vital for those out in the field to maximise their working time to offset the amount of time spent travelling.
+Here are four time-wasters frequently encountered by field sales reps and how they could be minimised with the use of a mobile sales app:

 Too much paperwork and admin

 It goes without saying that the placement of an order, or the process of providing a quote, results in paperwork and admin.
 This includes laborious tasks such as the writing up of reports, filling in client information and providing physical paper copies.
 These processes take up time that could have been better spent focusing either on the client or travelling to the next meeting.